 Banking Software Development Guide: Development process, tech, trends

-The global economy is fragile due to various factors, including Russia’s invasion of Ukraine, supply chain disruptions, inflation, tightening monetary policies, China vs USA wresle over Taiwan and Russian invasion of Ukraine.
+The global economy is fragile due to various factors, including supply chain disruptions, inflation, tightening monetary policies, China vs USA wrestle over Taiwan and Russian invasion of Ukraine.
 Geopolitical risks, deglobalization, and changes in payment systems are leading to a new economic order.

 background-image

-Deloitte’s analytics lay is straight: “Global GDP growth in 2023 is likely to be muted at best—barely above 3%, compared to 6% in 2021.
+Deloitte’s analytics lay it straight: “Global GDP growth in 2024 is likely to be muted at best—barely above 3%, compared to 6% in 2023.

 Good news: both US and European banks withstood rigorous stress-tests at the highest level.
 For example, US banking system “have sufficient capital to absorb more than $600 billion in losses,” which exceeds loan losses attributed to 2008-2009 financial crisis.